finestnothing/notes_collection/Media/TBR.md

 - [ ] [[the_book_thief]] by Markus Zusak
 - [ ] [[the_ultimate_hitchhikers_guide_to_the_galaxy]] by Douglas Adams
 - [ ] [[1984]] by George Orwell
+- [ ] Skyward series by Brandon Sanderson